 IUP uses a Web Single Sign-on Service (WebSO).
 WebSO handles access to the various services provided by the university such as D2L, email, and myIUP.
-The Web Single Sign-on Service allows user to use their IUP Computing Account Username and password to access WebSO configured services.
+The Web Single Sign-on Service allows users to use their IUP computing account Username and password to access WebSO configured services.

 When a service or website is protected by WebSO, you will be prompted for your IUP username and network password.
 After entering this information correctly, the web browser will display the requested service or website, and it will also provide key information to the web application.
 In most cases, this will be your username.
 You will always be warned before information is disclosed to a new website.
 You will be able to access other WebSO websites during this browser session without re-entering your password.

 To prevent others from accessing your personal information, you should always log out of the service(s) or websites after using WebSO.
 The best way to do this is to log out of all services and websites that you have accessed, and then completely exit your web browser.